techcultivation/docs/overview.md

 maintained by small groups of technology and internet activists.
-Despite a number of collaborations on the projects' side and a genuine interest in supporting free and open source technology towards the general good of society on the funders' side, there is at the moment no entity capable of truly fostering both open source technology and project-funder relations on the scale necessary for meaningful impact.
+Despite a number of collaborations on the projects' side and a genuine interest in supporting free and open source technology towards the general good of society on the funders' side, there was no entity capable of truly fostering both open source technology and project-funder relations on the scale necessary for meaningful impact.

 Over the past years, we have analyzed how foundations and project organizations in the Free Software world work, in order to create not